unjaked/redshelf-pdf-downloader/README.md

 ## Disclaimer

-**This project is intended for educational and personal use only.** The author is not responsible for any misuse or damage caused by using this tool.
-User assumes all responsibility.
-Use at your own risk, and ensure you comply with relevant copyright laws and terms of service of any content you access or download.
+This project is provided **for educational and personal-use purposes only**.
+Use of this tool may violate the terms of service of content providers and could be illegal under certain copyright laws in the U.S. or similar statutes in other jurisdictions.
+The authors **do not condone** the unauthorized reproduction, distribution, or circumvention of digital content protection measures. **You are solely responsible** for ensuring your use of this tool complies with all applicable laws and terms of service.